Notiooo/Notiooo/README.md

 - Computer graphics is my hobby.
 - ...although I also try to play the piano in my spare time.

-## Projects can be seen on my website
+## Projects that can be found on my website
 ### Hall of fame
 > I think I'm proud of them in some way.
 At least for the time they were created
 <!-- HALL-OF-FAME-LIST:START -->